Artworks

 - when applying - to exhibit in the prestigious annual Art to Wear exhibition.
 This

-is held annually at the Convention Centre at Darling Harbour in Sydney under the
+has been held annually at the Convention Centre at Darling Harbour in Sydney under

 Character Cloth Dolls